Applying for a Commercial Activity Permit

 CAP applications usually take up to 40 business days to decide, unless we receive a higher than usual volume of applications.

 If we need to ask you for further information or documents to support your application, it could add at least a further 20 business days to decide your application.
 We recommend you apply for your authority well in advance of when you wish to commence your activity.

 CAP applications can either be granted with conditions or refused based on legislative or policy reasons.

 You will be required to declare on the application form that you understand the information provided may be disclosed to third parties.

 This will allow QPWS to fully assess the application and meet obligations to third parties set down in various agreements, for example with HQPlantations and traditional owners.

-If your commercial activity involves overnight camping, you will need to pay camping fees in addition to your application fee and daily site fees.
+If your proposed commercial activity involves overnight camping in a national park, conservation park, resources reserve, forest or recreation area, you will need to pay camping fees in addition to your application fee and daily site fees.